Calendar: Setting Up Microsoft Office/Outlook Integration Follow

 Older versions of Outlook/Exchange do not automatically detect shared calendars through web-based CRM integrations (ex: Law Ruler).
 Each shared calendar must be authenticated to be visible.
 It only needs to be done 1-time per shared calendar.

 How to Access Shared Calendars Inside the Law Ruler Calendar:

-- Click the "Request User" button as shown below, to add each Shared Calendar, one at a time, so you may View/Add/Edit events for other users at your firm.
+- Click the "Request User" button to add each Shared Calendar, one at a time, so you may View/Add/Edit events for other users at your firm.

-- Enter the email address of the user that you want to access for Shared Calendars.
+- Enter the email address of the user whose calendar you want to access for Shared Calendars.
 This must be performed for each user that you want to access their Shared Calendar.

-- Once you press the submit button, you may want to let the recipient user know that they will receive an e-mail from Law Ruler asking them to give you permission to Link their Shared Calendar to Law Ruler for your use.
+- Once you press the "Send Request" button, you may want to let the recipient user know that they will receive an e-mail from Law Ruler asking them to give you permission to Link their Shared Calendar to Law Ruler for your use.

 - If the Shared Calendar request is not completed, then you will NOT have access to View/Add/Edit events in their Shared Calendar.

 - IMPORTANT 2nd Step for Each User: Per Microsoft, you MUST ALSO request each user to give you Delegated Access as an author/editor/viewer from within Microsoft Outlook.
-If this step is not complete, then it you will NOT be able to View/Add/Edit events in their Shared calendar.
+If this step is not completed, then you will NOT be able to View/Add/Edit events in their Shared Calendar.
 It is recommended that you provide Add or Edit access to each Delegate if you want them to be able to Add or Edit calendar events using your Shared calendar.